 Well fueled with champagne, I jumped into a spirited bidding war over one of the Bay Area?s premier hotties, whom shall remain nameless.
 Suffice to say, she is now married to a tech titan and has a sports stadium named after her.

 After all, it was for a good cause.
 But when it hit $17,750, I suddenly developed lockjaw.
 Later, the sheepish winner with a severe case of buyer?s remorse came to me and offered his date back to me for $17,000.?
 I said ?no thanks.? $16,500, $16,000, $16,250?

 The altitude of the stock market right now reminds me of that evening.

 If you rode the S&P 500 (SPX) from 700 to 2,100 and the Dow Average (INDU) from 7,000 to 17,750, why sweat trying to eke out a few more basis points, especially when the risk/reward ratio sucks so badly, as it did then?

 I realize that many of you are not hedge fund managers, and that running a prop desk, mutual fund, 401k, pension fund, or day trading account has its own demands.

 But let me quote what my favorite Chinese general, Deng Xiaoping, once told me: ?There is a time to fish, and a time to hang your nets out to dry.?
-If you followed my Trade Alerts this year and were up 40% at the peak, you don’t have to chase every trade.
+If you followed my Trade Alerts this year and are up now 38%, you don?t have to chase every trade.